-- 6. The more ideological approach represented by thinkers that attempt to find solutions for the practical problems affecting the Muslim world based on the premise that the best way of proceeding is to promote the return to the traditional doctrines of Islam. - 7.
+- the premise that the best way of proceeding is to promote the return to the traditional doctrines of Islam. - 7.
 The approach of traditionalist thinkers like Rene Genon, Schowan, and Nasr. - 8.
 The approach of the Sadraian transcendental philosophy (philosophy of Mulla Sadra) in Iran, as well as in Pakistan and India.